alessandro-deprato/cml-wks-files/README.md

 ## Getting Started
 This repository contains the terraform topologies that will be used during the EMEA Workshop.
-Topologies and configurations are not production grade.
+Topologies and configurations are not suited for production.

 ### Prerequisites
 CML >= 2.5